bensutherland/ms_oyster_popgen/README.md

 Index the reference genome for use with bwa
 `bwa index GCA_000297895.1_oyster_v9_genomic.fna.gz`

-Edit the following script to point to the correct GENOMEFOLDER and GENOME variables, then run it
+Edit the following script to point to the correct GENOMEFOLDER (full path!) and GENOME variables, then run it
 `00-scripts/bwa_mem_align_reads.sh 6`

 Compare total number of reads to the total number of mappings per sample using the automated script: